-In a world where we worship celebrities, where selfie-culture is the norm and where social media becomes a tool to craft the ‘perfect’ image of ourselves, it is crucial to remember that narcissism is more than a label for the self-absorbed; it is a devastating dynamic which plays out in all kinds of relationships and social structures.
+We live in a world of celebrity worship, where selfie-culture is the norm and social media becomes a tool to craft the ‘perfect’ image of oneself.
+It is therefore easy to forget that narcissism is more than a label for the self-absorbed; it is a devastating dynamic which plays out in all kinds of relationships and social structures.
 For the narcissist, having the attention of others is about more than gaining an ego boost.
-Behind the polished persona of a narcissist is a darker truth which becomes lost in a flurry of drama, manipulation and mind games.
+Behind their polished persona is a darker truth which becomes lost in a flurry of drama, manipulation and mind games.
 To truly understand narcissism and innoculate yourself from its effects, you must first become intimate with this dark truth and understand how it plays out in your relationships.
-You must learn what makes a narcissist tick.
+You must learn what drives the narcissist.

 What makes the narcissist tick

 This is the defining trait of narcissism.
 A narcissist has little to no capacity for empathy or shame.
 Some people claim that narcissists have no capacity for shame at all, others that they have disowned their shame from an early age in exchange for a grandiose, false self.
 Either way, narcissists are shameless.
 Because they don’t feel shame, their sense of grandiosity runs riot unchecked.
 Also, in order to be shameless all the time, they need people to feed their grandiosity.
 This need follows on from their defining trait; a narcissist lives out their grandiosity by subjugating and objectifying other people.